 - (g) Noise.
 WCF and all accessory equipment and transmission equipment must comply with all the noise regulations of the city in which the WCF will be constructed. - (h) Lighting.
 No WCF (that is not a light pole) shall have illumination unless specially required by the Federal Aviation Administration or other government agency.
-Any required lighting shall be shielded to eliminate impacts on the surrounding areas and sensitive biological resources. - (i) Signs.
+Any required lighting shall be shielded to eliminate impacts on the surrounding areas and sensitive biological resources. - Signs.
 No WCF may display any signage or advertisement unless it is expressly allowed by this Section or required by law or a permit condition.
 Every WCF shall at all times discretely display signage that accurately identifies the WCF owner and provides the owner's unique site number and a local or toll-free telephone number to contact the WCF owner's operations center. - (j) Landscaping.
 In addition to any landscaping proposed by the applicant for concealment or screening purposes, the applicant shall repair and/or replace any existing landscaping displaced during construction or installation of the applicant's WCF.
 The applicant's landscaping plan shall be subject to the District's review and approval but shall, at a minimum, match the existing landscaping and foliage surrounding the installation site.
+Article 15 -Wireless Communication Facilities

-- 1. WCF on Existing Poles: - a) Stealth.
+- (k) Pole-Mounted WCF.
+Any pole-mounted WCF must comply with the following standards, in addition to the requirements and standards identified above: - 1.
+WCF on Existing Poles: - a) Stealth.
 The WCF should be a Stealth Facility. - b) Antennas and RRUs.
 Antennas and RRUs shall be integrated in the least visually intrusive manner. - c) Dimensions.
 Each antenna shall be of the smallest size technically feasible, but in no case more than three (3) cubic feet in volume. - A pole-top WCF, including shroud, shall be of the smallest size technically feasible, but in no case more than eighty-four (84) inches in height and twenty (20) inches in diameter. - All side-mounted WCFs shall be of the smallest size technically feasible and shall not project from the pole more than twelve (12) inches. - d) Cables and Wiring.
 All cables and wiring must be within the pole.
 If location within the pole is not feasible, all cables and wiring must be within the conduit on the exterior of the pole.
 The conduit must be a color that matches the pole and of the smallest size technically feasible.